Research, Resources, & Library

 Accessing the SHPD Library

-We no longer circulate our library material and all research must take place in our offices.
-Photocopies are $0.50 per printed page per HRS Section 92-21 governing duplication and reproduction fees.
-The Kapolei office does provide a scanner for your use and you may save scans to a CD/DVD (no thumb drives).
-Please make an appointment with the Office Assistants by emailing Sheila.F.Asuncion@hawaii.gov or Samantha.Cragen@hawaii.gov.
-Limited retrieval of digitized resources is provided by the Librarian/Archivist by filling this request form as a courtesy and not for exhaustive searches.
+SHPD library material does not circulate and all research must take place in our offices.
+Photocopies may be made at $0.50 per printed page per HRS Section 92-21 governing duplication and reproduction fees.
+The Kapolei office also provides a scanner for your use and you may save scans to a CD/DVD (no thumb drives).

 Widely acknowledged as the premier journal of Pacific scholarship, produced by the UH-Mānoa Center for Pacific Islands Studies.
 The current year’s issues are only available via the Library’s subscription to Project Muse (click link below); all other issues, from Vol. 1, no. 1 through one year prior to present, are freely available through Scholarspace.
 All issues of The Contemporary Pacific are indexed in the Hawaiʻi Pacific Journal Index.